dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/day2part2Surroundedbyfire/index.md

 Fennuris takes aim and shoots the fire dog in the room, while Oscorn tolls the dead, killing the fire dog.

-Finally, ADC uses magic to lock the northern door, securing the room from any further attackers.
+Finally, ADC uses magic to lock the northern door, securing the room from any additional attackers.

 Oscorn, seeing the tapestry to the east covered a passage, checked the tapestry on the southern wall and found another concealed space with a chest of drawers.